Updated: 6 days ago

 The difference between high and low production wines goes beyond the quantity.
-It is about the process of the creation of each bottle of wine.
+It is about the process of the creation of each bottle of wine and you are likely to encounter complimentary tastings.
 A boutique wine refers to the harvest, irrigation, cultivation, and amount of wine produced per year.
 We know that Valle de Guadalupe, Baja California, produces a huge percentage of the wine distributed in Mexico.
 Still, some wine lovers prefer to enjoy their favorite bottle from a boutique winery, looking for the next best hard to get wine.

 Viñas de la ERRE opening the summer of June 2013.

 Even though each wine-lover is attracted to different aspects of the wine they drink, certified wine tasters classify each boutique winery by their signature wine.
 We are know for our red blends, all having the common denominator of Cabernet Sauvignon.
 This brings us to the next point, to introduce once again our enologist at Viñas de la ERRE, Rogelio Morales, who has been working with us in the meticulous process of creation for each and every estate wine.

 Rogelio Morales, with over 30 years of experience and expert of the highest quality wine production in Napa Valley, USA, has influenced Viñas de la ERRE creation of strong full-bodied red blend wines.
 By choice, we do not filter our wines, allowing an extraordinary, unique flavor, and long-lasting bouquet of smell in each glass of wine.
 Our vines are certified from Napa Valley and our manual irrigation is with fresh, untreated water, 100% extracted from underground.